About Main Events in Mallorca

 In Pollença, a mock battle takes place between local hero Joan Mas and the pirate invaders (the Moors) led by Dragut Rais.
 Dates & details.

 One of Mallorca’s smallest towns has drawn jazz legends from far and wide to this event for 23 years.
 A cross section of styles from the jazz world, and all for free.
 Keep an eye on the Events Calendar for dates.

-This classical music festival dates back to the 1930s, you can look forward to a series of concerts throughout August in the quaint town of Valdemossa.
+This classical music festival dates back to the 1930s, you can look forward to a series of concerts every Sundaythroughout August in the quaint town of Valldemossa.

 15 July - 10 September: Open Air Cinema Screenings, Palma